The Gap

 The Gap demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-In The Gap, educational attainment is notably high with 46.9% of residents aged 15+ holding university qualifications, compared to the broader benchmarks of 25.7% in Queensland (QLD) and 30.4% in Australia.
-This area's educational advantage is significant, positioning it strongly for knowledge-based opportunities.
+Educational attainment in The Gap is notably high, with 46.9% of residents aged 15+ holding university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally as of the latest available data.
 Bachelor degrees are most prevalent at 29.6%, followed by postgraduate qualifications at 12.3% and graduate diplomas at 5.0%.
-Trade and technical skills are also prominent, with 25.5% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.3% and certificates at 14.2%.
+Vocational credentials are also prominent, with 25.5% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.3% and certificates for 14.2%.
+Educational participation is high, with 32.6% of residents currently enrolled in formal education as of the latest figures available.

 Frequently Asked Questions - Education